grafana/agent/docs/sources/flow/reference/components/loki.process.md

 The rate limiting is implemented as a 'token bucket' of size `burst`, initially full and refilled at `rate` tokens per second.
 Every time a log entry comes through, it consumes one token.
-When `drop` is set to true, incoming entries that exceed the rate-limit will be dropped, otherwise they will be queued until more tokens are available.
+When `drop` is set to true, incoming entries that exceed the rate-limit is dropped, otherwise they are queued until more tokens are available.

 ```